Night of the Long Knives

-The primary instruments of Hitler's action, which carried out most of the killings, were the Schutzstaffel (SS) paramilitary force under Himmler and its Security Service (SD), and Gestapo (secret police) under Reinhard Heydrich.
-Göring's personal police battalion also took part in the killings.
+The primary instruments of Hitler's action were the Schutzstaffel (SS) paramilitary force under Himmler and its Security Service (SD), and the Gestapo (secret police) under Reinhard Heydrich, which between them carried out most of the killings.
+Göring's personal police battalion also took part.
 Many of those killed in the purge were leaders of the SA, the best-known being Röhm himself, the SA's chief of staff and one of Hitler's longtime supporters and allies.
-Leading members of the leftist-leaning Strasserist faction of the Nazi Party, including its leader Gregor Strasser, were also killed, as were establishment conservatives and anti-Nazis, such as former Chancellor Kurt von Schleicher and Bavarian politician Gustav Ritter von Kahr, who had helped suppress Hitler's Munich Beer Hall Putsch in 1923.
-The murders of SA leaders were also intended to improve the image of the Hitler government with a German public that was increasingly critical of thuggish SA tactics.
+Leading members of the Strasserist faction of the Nazi Party, including its leader Gregor Strasser, were also killed, as were establishment conservatives and anti-Nazis, such as former Chancellor Kurt von Schleicher and Bavarian politician Gustav Ritter von Kahr, who had helped suppress Hitler's Beer Hall Putsch in 1923.
+The murders of SA leaders were also intended to improve the image of the Hitler government with a German public increasingly critical of thuggish SA tactics.

-Hitler saw the independence of the SA and the penchant of its members for street violence as a direct threat to his newly gained political power.
-He also wanted to appease leaders of the Reichswehr, the German military, who feared and despised the SA as a potential rival, in particular because of Röhm's ambition to merge the army and the SA under his own leadership.
+Hitler saw the SA's independence and its members' penchant for street violence as a direct threat to his newly gained political power.
+He also wanted to appease leaders of the Reichswehr, the German military, who feared and despised the SA as a potential rival, in particular because of Röhm's ambition to merge the army and the SA under his leadership.
 Additionally, Hitler was uncomfortable with Röhm's outspoken support for a "second revolution" to redistribute wealth.
-In Röhm's view, President Hindenburg's appointment of Hitler as chancellor on 30 January 1933, had brought the Nazi Party to power, but had left unfulfilled the party's larger goals.
-Finally, Hitler used the purge to attack or eliminate German critics of his new regime, especially those loyal to Vice-Chancellor Franz von Papen, as well as to settle scores with old enemies.
+In Röhm's view, President Paul von Hindenburg's appointment of Hitler as chancellor on 30 January 1933 had brought the Nazi Party to power but had left the party's larger goals unfulfilled.
+Finally, Hitler used the purge to attack or eliminate German critics of his new regime, especially those loyal to Vice-Chancellor Franz von Papen, and to settle scores with enemies.

-At least 85 people died during the purge, although the final death toll may have been in the hundreds, with high estimates running from 700 to 1,000.
-More than a thousand perceived opponents were arrested.
-The purge strengthened and consolidated the support of the military for Hitler.
+At least 85 people died during the purge, although the final death toll may have been higher, with some estimates running from 700 to 1,000.
+More than 1,000 perceived opponents were arrested.
+The purge strengthened and consolidated the military's support for Hitler.
 It also provided a legal grounding for the Nazis, as the German courts and cabinet quickly swept aside centuries of legal prohibition against extrajudicial killings to demonstrate their loyalty to the regime.
-The Night of the Long Knives was a turning point for the German government.
-It established Hitler as the supreme administrator of justice of the German people, as he put it in his 13 July speech to the Reichstag.
+The Night of the Long Knives marked Hitler's absolute consolidation of judicial power and was a turning point in the establishment of Nazi Germany.
+Hitler went on to call himself "the administrator of justice of the German people" in his speech to the Reichstag on July 13, 1934.